Russia Registers 3 Ceasefire Violations In Syria, Turkey Records No Breaches - Ministry - UrduPoint

 The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has registered three ceasefire violations in Syria over the past 24 hours, while the Turkish side did not record any truce breaches, the Russian Defense Ministry said in its daily bulletin on Tuesday

-"The Russian part of the representative office of the joint Russian-Turkish Commission for the consideration of issues related to violations of the cessation of hostilities, recorded 3 facts of opening fire in the provinces: Aleppo - 2, Latakia - 1.
-The Turkish part of the mission did not record any facts of opening fire," the ministry said in a statement, posted on Facebook.
+"The Russian part of the representative office of the joint Russian-Turkish Commission for the consideration of issues related to violations of the cessation of hostilities, recorded 3 facts of opening fire in the provinces: Aleppo - 1, Idlib - 1, Latakia - 1.
+The Turkish part of the mission did not record any facts of opening fire," the ministry said.

 The ministry added that its Center for Syrian Reconciliation had not carried out any humanitarian operations over the past day.